kkwxnn/Self_Balancing/README.md

 ## **Objective**
 1) To simulate the work system of a **Self-Balancing Robot** with 2 reaction wheels on Gazebo program with ROS2.
-2) To learn how to setup the environment for simulating robot operations.
+2) To learn how to set up the environment for simulating robot operations.

 ## **Package**